openremote/fleet-management/README.md

 You will need to accept the self-signed certificate, see [here](https://www.technipages.com/google-chrome-bypass-your-connection-is-not-private-message) for details how to do this in Chrome
 (similar for other browsers).

+To configure the devices and OpenRemote to properly communicate, check the tutorial and quickstart guides in the wiki.

 ### Login credentials
 Username: admin
 Password: secret